damianStrojek/damianStrojek/README.md

 ## I'm a Pentester, Student, and an Author!

-**You can check my Internet site at [damianStrojek.github.io].**

-👮 I work as a Penetration Tester at [Accenture].
-Before that, for more than 2 years I was an Security Engineer at [Objectivity].
+👮 I work as a Penetration Tester at [TestArmy].

 🔭 I used to be Top600 worldwide and Top20 in Poland on TryHackMe!